yousefelassal/quote-cron/README.md

 > A true friend is someone who is there for you when he'd rather be anywhere else.

 > There is no friendship, no love, like that of the parent for the child.

+> It is the nature of the wise to resist pleasures, but the foolish to be a slave to them.